sychan/kb_sdk_docs/source/tutorial/initialize.rst

 Module Highlights
 ---------------------

-This example module has the following that you will customize in later steps:
+This module template has the following that you will customize in later steps:

 #.
 A directory called ``module_name`` (see `Anatomy of an App <../references/module_anatomy.html>`_ for more on the directory sturcture)
 #.
 A description of the module, its version, and the authors in ``kbase.yml``
 #.
 A specification file that defines the inputs, output, and functions for the module ``module_name.spec``
-#.
-A single app called ``filter_contigs``
 #.
 A script with code for running all the apps in the module called ``module_nameImpl.py``
 #.
 Specifications for the user interface in the files ``spec.json`` and ``display.yaml``